shailesh-ladumor/laravel-pwa/README.md

 ## Installation

-Install the package by the following command,
+Install the package by the following command, (try without `--dev` if you want to install it on production environment)

     composer require --dev ladumor/laravel-pwa